oss-mindware/AutoGPT-Mindware/README.md

 ### 3. Install AutoGPT & Mindware

-To install the plugin, execute the following command in the root directory of Auto-GPT:
+To install AutoGPT and the Mindware plugin, execute the following command in a directory of your choosing:

 #### For Mac, Linux, or WSL: